NiloofarSoltani/NiloofarSoltani/README.md

 - 🔭 I’m currently working on [Python in Financial Analysis and Algorithmic Trading](https://github.com/NiloofarSoltani/finantioal-analaysis)

-- 🌱 I’m currently learning **different libraries in Python and just started Solidity.**
+- 🌱 I’m currently learning **different libraries in Python.
+-
 - 👯 I’m looking to collaborate on **any project related to AI and Cryptocurrency fields.**

 - 🤝 I’m looking for help with **improving my skills in the fields above**